 Create a Fire Free Zone Around Your House-Firewise Landscaping

-Edited by Emmanuel M. Lardizabal, Anonymous, Eng, Graeme and 4 others
+Edited by Emmanuel M. Lardizabal, Eng, Graeme, Robbi and 3 others

 Firewise landscaping is used to limit the amount of flammable vegetation growing right next to your home.
 In cases where you live in an area that is prone to fire, this kind of landscaping can save your home or your property.